John Langdon Down: Later career

 After resigning from Earlswood, Down set up his own private home for those with developmental and intellectual disabilities at Normansfield, between Hampton Wick and Teddington.
 The home's first occupants were 18 mentally disabled children of upper-class members of the community such as lords and physicians.
 In the home, Down and his wife did their best to educate the children and exposed them to a wide variety of mentally stimulating activities.
 Normansfield was a success and eventually had to be expanded to house the growing number of its inhabitants.
 By 1876 the number of inhabitants in Normansfield had grown to 160.

 Down also made contributions to medicine through his research and was the first person to publish a description of the Prader-Willi syndrome, which he called 'polysarcia'.

-In 1887, he wrote a book entitled "Mental Affections of Childhood and Youth".
+In 1887, he wrote the book Mental Affections of Childhood and Youth.
 It was published at the request of the Medical Society of London and was a transcript of three lectures along with fifteen papers Down published on mental defects.
-The book details his ideas and findings about several mental abnormalities such as Down syndrome and microcephaly.
+The book details his ideas and findings about several mental abnormalities such as Down syndrome and microcephaly and savant syndrome (naming it "idiot savantism").
 It also contains his view on the leading thoughts and available literature on the subject.
 In the lectures and some of the papers, he also weighed in on what he believed were the potential causes of various mental disorders.
 A recurring theme was the influence of parental physical and mental health on their child's chances of being born with a mental disorder.
 He also explored how the obstetric practices of the time could have influenced postnatal health.

 Down was a respected member of his community and was an elected member of the Middlesex County Council.

 Down died in the autumn of 1896 at the age of 67.
 His body was cremated and kept in Normansfield.
 After his death, people stood on the streets in respect as his funeral procession passed by.
 After his wife died, she was also cremated and their ashes were scattered together.

+Legacy

 His two surviving sons, Reginald and Percival, both qualified in medicine at the London Hospital, joined their father, and became responsible for the hospital after his death in 1896.
-His grandson, Reginald's son, was born in 1905 with Down Syndrome.
+His grandson, Reginald's son, was born in 1905 with Down syndrome.

 Down's institution was later absorbed into the National Health Service in 1952.

 A century after Down's death, his contributions to the field of medicine were celebrated at the Mansell Symposium in the Medical Society of London, and the Royal Society of Medicine published a biography about him.

 The building at Normansfield is grade II* listed and is now known as the Langdon Down Centre.
 It accommodates the headquarters of the Down's Syndrome Association.

 The newest part of his hometown, Torpoint, had a street named in his honour: Langdon Down Way.